WolfDev8675/Exalens-CC/coding_problem.md

 ### Timeline & Submission

 &nbsp;&nbsp;&nbsp;&nbsp; While we understand the complexity and depth of the challenge, three weeks should be sufficient.
-So, we'd like to ask you to submit your solution by September 18th.
+So, we'd like to ask you to submit your solution by <b>September 18th</b>.
 Please share the GitHub link of your repository once you've completed the task.

 ### Support